Quantco/pixi-pack/README.md

 pixi-pack --environment prod --platform linux-64 pixi.toml
 ```

-This will create a `environment.tar` file that contains all conda packages required to create the environment.
+This will create an `environment.tar` file that contains all conda packages required to create the environment.

 ```
 # environment.tar